equinor/ops-actions/scripts/oidc/README.md

 The script accepts the following arguments:

-1. The name of the Azure AD application to create
-1. The GitHub repository to configure OIDC for
 1. The path of the JSON file containing the OIDC configuration

 ## Configuration specification